 The tests and judgments of Group's management for impairment of recognised goodwill were made through the prism of its projections and intents as to the future economic benefits, expected by the Group from its subsidiaries including through the use of their internally created trademarks, commercial and industrial experience and the generated thereby and expected for the future volumes of revenue, ensuring position in the Bulgarian and international markets (development and retaining), the expectations for future sales and restructuring of the activities, etc.

-As a result of the analyses performed the Group management, no impairment of goodwill was recognised as at 31 March 2022 (31 December 2021: none).
+As a result of the analyses performed the Group management, no goodwill impairment was recognized as of 31 March 2023 (31 December 2022: BGN 9,601 thousand).

 16. INVESTMENT PROPERTY